BOT names Adam Hasner as the university’s next president

 Faculty Senate President and Trustee Kimberly Dunn stated that the next step after the presidential search is to focus on finding a new Provost.
 Russ Ivy is currently the Interim Provost and Vice President for Academic Affairs, a role he has been in since 2022.

 Dunn says the ladder to becoming president of a higher education institution is to build your career in academics, serve as Provost and then the next step is becoming president.
-She appreciated Hartline for applying for the position but said he didn’t convince the trustees with his experience as a dean to the fullest.
+She appreciated Hartline for applying for the position but said he didn’t convince the trustees to the fullest with his experience as a dean.

 “And I think you will make an amazing president, somewhere someday but in 2025 in the state of Florida.
 Not today, not for us,” said Dunn, as she then voted for Hasner.